East Bay Vegan Food Not to Miss (right now!)

 This upscale chain offers healthy, wholesome dishes for omnivores and herbivores alike.
 With an extensive menu, True Food Kitchen offers not only seasonally fresh options but a handful of everyday favorites.

-While there are literally dozens of vegan options, standouts include the Charred Cauliflower with harissa tahini and medjool dates, the Korean Noodle Bowl (I add tofu), the Butternut Squash Pizza with house made vegan almond ricotta, and the Vegan Double Cheeseburger.
+While there are literally dozens of vegan options, a handful that rotate in/out each season, standouts include the Charred Cauliflower with harissa tahini and medjool dates, the Korean Noodle Bowl (I add tofu), the Butternut Squash Pizza with house made vegan almond ricotta, Mushroom and Spinach Pizza with lemon ricotta, and the Vegan Double Cheeseburger.

 True Food is the perfect spot for healthy East Bay vegan food when dining with non-vegans, as it has plenty of delicious and healthy options for all eaters!